“It’s decision time again, our love will stretch a little bit” – Everything But The Girl.

 These days, I’m sceptical, cautious and dubious about new people I meet now, more than back in 2014 when I encountered the wrong people (the nasty ones).
 You’ll take something special to be my friend these days.
 Liars, Guru Gods, stalkers and people who hide their double lives on social media – all people I want and need to avoid.
 I’m an open book and everybody should be more honest.
 However, I wasn’t sure whether to keep this trip secret, unknown or even not blog about it at all, but I’ve decided to write about it and outline my plans.

 Since 2016, I’ve not been ambitious or wordly at all.
-I just didn’t care anymore after the depression era and the cruel Mueller scandal.
+I just didn’t care anymore after the depression era and the liars.
 Long term travel was a thing of the past for me.
 A craze, a fad.
 It had passed me by.
 This new trip is my longest bit of backpacking since June 2016.
 You see, my map of the world has horrific gaps in it.
 Especially for someone like me who claims to be an everyday tourist.
 I have one huge gap that needs filled in – Pacific Ocean islands.
 I’ve only been to 3 islands in the Caribbean, I’ve only been to 2 countries in Oceania (Australia and New Zealand) and apart from swimming in Los Angeles, El Salvador and New Zealand, I have NO experience at all of Pacific Ocean travel.
 It was glaringly missing, and I am not sure why.
 So the Pacific Ocean needs visited!
 In Chile, I never even went to Easter Island.
 In Ecuador, I unbackpacked the Galapagos Islands, I skipped it also in Mexico, Guatemala, Nicaragua and Costa Rica; places like Nauru and Guam were always elusive.
 It’s time for that to change as I make a long journey to the Pacific Ocean on a 10 country tour (not including Poland – my start and end point), 7 of these countries are new!
 Plus I’ll be visiting 4 of the world’s 15 least visited countries!

 So these are the seven new countries: